Massive MIMO-ISAC System With 1-Bit ADCs/DACs: Signal Model

 \subsection{Problem Statement}

-To achieve high-quality ISAC performance, it is desirable to enhance both the radar detection performance and the communication BER performance of the considered 1BitISAC.
-Towards this end, two 1BitISAC designs are proposed, i.e., the QoS-constrained 1BitISAC design and the QoD-constrained 1BitISAC design.
+Achieving high-quality DFRC requires enhancing both radar detection capability and communication BER performance in the proposed 1BitDFRC architecture.
+Towards this end, two 1BitDFRC designs are proposed, i.e., the QoS-constrained 1BitDFRC design and the QoD-constrained 1BitDFRC design.